Sergio-GomezA/calibration_power/README.md

 - **Power curve fitting**
   - Using generic curves
     - 100m ws + best
+    - map curves
+    - convert GWA to power
+    - compare with generation
   - Using turbine characteristics
   - Using historical power data